Royal Navy: Royal Fleet Auxiliary

 The Royal Fleet Auxiliary (RFA) provides support to the Royal Navy at sea in several capacities.
-For fleet replenishment, it deploys one Fleet Solid Support Ship and six fleet tankers (two of which are maintained in reserve).
-The RFA also has one aviation training and casualty reception vessel, which is planned for conversion into a Littoral Strike Ship.
+For fleet replenishment, it deploys one Fleet Solid Support Ship (in reserve as of late 2024) and four fleet tankers.
+The RFA also has one aviation training and casualty reception vessel, RFA Argus, which has operated as a Littoral Strike Ship, though she was laid-up due to her age and unsafe condition as of 2025.

 Three amphibious transport docks are also incorporated within its fleet.
 These are known as the Bay-class landing ships, of which four were introduced in 2006–2007, but one was sold to the Royal Australian Navy in 2011.
 In November 2006, the First Sea Lord Admiral Sir Jonathon Band described the Royal Fleet Auxiliary vessels as "a major uplift in the Royal Navy's war fighting capability".